 Just like each person has their own exceptional talents, each example provided below stands out because of its specific characteristic.
-So, we will focus this section on the best UI/UX design features that we can observe within one specific SaaS app.
+So, we will mainly focus on the most compelling UI/UX design features that we can observe within one specific SaaS app.

 Toggl is an easy-to-use time-tracking software that helps individuals and teams see where their work time goes, set billable rates, view reports, and so on.
 The main benefit of this app is that it takes minimum effort to use.